The Complete and Utter Newby Tutorial for Dwarf Fortress – Part 1: “WTF?”

 You don’t have much room inside the fortress yet, so no more piles for now.
 In time you’re going to want to put stockpiles everywhere to help manage your production and resource gathering.
 For now, well done, you’ve got food production up and running, you’ve set up a stockpile, you’ve set wood to be chopped and plants to be gathered and you know how to do some basic digging!
 You’ve come far!

-Before reading the next installment, how about setting some more pants to be gathered and more wood to be chopped.
+Before reading the next instalment, how about setting some more pants to be gathered and more wood to be chopped.
 Then, head on to Part 2 and we’ll learn all about workshops, bedrooms, dinning rooms and stairs!
 It will be ever so exciting, I promise!

 The Complete and Utter Newby Tutorial for Dwarf Fortress – Part 2: “No, srsly, WTF?!”